© Eva Blue

 His wife Mathilde was nearly deported as an indigent until her husband’s body was recovered and his $15,000 of gold sewn inside his coat returned to her.
 Weisz is buried in Section One of the Baron de Hirsch Cemetery.
 Mathilde Weisz is buried (Section TR7532) in historic Notre-Dame-des-Neiges Cemetery on Mount Royal.

 The Molson Bank

-The Molson Bank (288 St. Jacques Street West) was owned by Harry Markland Molson who was the richest Canadian aboard the Titanic.
+Harry Markland Molson, who was the richest Canadian aboard the Titanic, was on the board of directors of The Molson Bank (288 St. Jacques Street West).
 Molson’s body was never recovered but you’ll find a memorial stone to Molson (Section F-1) in Mount Royal Cemetery.
 The Molson Bank printed its own currency and was bought by the Bank of Montréal in 1925.
 Today, the Molson Bank building is home to law firms and government offices, while the Molsons own the Canadiens de Montréal NHL hockey team.

 © Tourisme Montréal - Marie Deschene

 The Montréal offices of the White Star Line were located in the grandiose Canadian Imperial Bank of Commerce building (265 St. Jacques Street West), from 1909 to 1939.
 This is where tickets for the Titanic were sold.